 Consent – what it is and how to talk about it

 Consent means that all people involved in any kind of sexual activity agree to take part by choice.
 They also need to have the freedom and capacity to make that choice.
-Those who support or work with people with learning disabilities and Autistic people often have concerns around consent and the mental capacity act.
+Those who support or work with people with learning disabilities and autistic people often have concerns around consent and the mental capacity act.

 Sexual Consent – what does it mean?